Pancreatic Cancer and New-Onset Diabetes

 • Radiation

-The American Cancer Society gives some helpful tips on what to ask your provider to figure out the best treatment options for you.
+The American Cancer Society gives some helpful tips on what to ask your provider to determine the best treatment options for you.

 It is also important to treat and manage diabetes and other chronic conditions during treatment for pancreatic cancer.
 The Diabetes and Endocrinology Centers at the University of Maryland Medical System can provide you with diabetes education and support if you need help.